How To Seal Ceramic Tiles With A Glossy Or Matte Sealer

-Many times people want their ceramic tiles to look shiny or have a matte type of reflective finish.
+Many times people want their ceramic tiles to have a glossy type of reflective finish.
 A topical sealer is the best way to give ceramic tiles some type of glossy finish.
-There are many issues that must be considered first before applying a topical sealer to ceramic tiles.
+Topical sealers come in glossy and matte finishes.
+Before applying a topical sealer to ceramic tiles there are many issues that must first be considered.

 A topical glossy sealer will have a milky white appearance when first applied to the ceramic tiles.
 A little bit of sealer will go a long way especially when sealing non porous tiles such as ceramic tiles.
 It is important to evenly coat the tiles and grout with the sealer and try to not make many sealer bubbles while applying the sealer.
 If there are too many bubbles on the surface of the tiles then not all of them will disperse an this can cause deformations in the glossy sealer application.
 Use the micro fiber mop or paint brush to evenly distribute the sealer over the tile and grout and do not allow puddles or pools of sealer to accumulate on the tiles or in the grout lines.

 You should allow the sealer to dry for approximately 20 minutes before applying a second or third coat of sealer.
 It is important that the sealer is not still wet and can be walked on without damaging the sealer application before applying a second or third coat of sealer.
 Also you do not want to allow the sealer to fully cure over a few hours before applying additional coats of sealer.
 It is generally not recommended to apply more than three coats of glossy sealer to ceramic tiles.
 Too many layers of sealer can start to crack and not properly adhere to the preceding layers of sealer.
 You will not gain much shine or glossiness with more than three layers of sealer.